SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Non-detections in Systems with Previously Reported Planets

 \subsection{HD 209100 ($\epsilon$ Ind)}

 HD 209100 ($\epsilon$ Ind; HIP 108870; HR 8387; GJ 845 A; TIC 231698181) is a K4V(k) star \citep{Gray+2006AJ} at a distance of $d = 3.638 \pm 0.001 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-A combined analysis of Gaia-Hipparcos astrometry and archival RVs led to the discovery of a Jupiter-analog planet ($\epsilon$~Ind~b) in this system with a mass of roughly 3\,$\rm M_{Jup}$ on a slightly eccentric orbit with a period of about 45 years \citep{Feng+2019MNRAS}.
-This planet was recently imaged with the \textit{James Webb Space Telescope} using the MIRI coronagraphic imager \citep{Matthews+2024_natur}, which suggested that the planet has a high-metallicity, high carbon-to-oxygen atmosphere.
-We were unable to detec $\epsilon$~Ind~b here using only the 202 RV measurements from HARPS, without additional information provided by imaging or astrometric observations.
-However, we were able to detect a long-term trend in the RVs that is likely caused by the planet.
+A combined analysis of Gaia-Hipparcos astrometry and archival RVs led to the discovery of a Jupiter-analog planet ($\epsilon$~Ind~b) in this system with a mass of roughly 3\,$\rm M_{Jup}$ on a slightly eccentric orbit with a period of about 45 years \citep{2019MNRAS.490.5002F}.
+This planet was recently imaged with the \textit{James Webb Space Telescope} using the MIRI coronagraphic imager \citep{2024Natur.633..789M}, which suggested that the planet has a high-metallicity, high carbon-to-oxygen atmosphere.
+We were unable to detect $\epsilon$~Ind~b here using only the 266 RV measurements from HARPS, CES-LC, CES-VLC, and UVES that span 29 years.
+This was due to the lack of additional information provided by imaging or astrometric observations in our analysis.
+However, we were able to detect a long-term quadratic trend in the RVs that is likely caused by the planet.